World Bank and Its Development Agenda

 The World Bank undertakes numerous initiatives and programs to address global development challenges:

-1. Infrastructure Development and Financing: Infrastructure projects, such as building roads, bridges, and energy facilities, are fundamental to the World Bank’s agenda.
-These projects are designed to improve connectivity, stimulate economic growth, and create jobs.
+• Infrastructure Development and Financing: Infrastructure projects, such as the construction of roads, bridges, and energy facilities, represent a core focus of the World Bank’s agenda.
+The projects are geared toward enhancing connectivity, stimulating economic growth, and raising employment.

 Criticisms and Challenges